 Note that the weekend is Friday/Saturday making these days much busier than during the week Sunday through Thursday.

 Most schools in Bahrain run on a three-term calendar.
 They will have a winter term (Term 1), take a few weeks off over mid-December to early January.
 Term 2 then runs through until late March.
 There is a spring break in late March/early April (only a coincidence if it’s at Easter), then Term 3 runs until early July before a long summer break over July and August.

 Bahrain Grand Prix

-The most famous event on Bahrain’s calendar is the Formula 1 Gulf Air Bahrain Grand Prix (2020 events is held 20 to 22 March).
+The most famous event on Bahrain’s calendar is the Formula 1 Gulf Air Bahrain Grand Prix on 29 February to 2 March 2024.
 This is the most magical and fun time to be in the city and enjoying not just the race at the Bahrain International Circuit but associated activities across town.

 Other family events in Bahrain

 - STC Winter Wonderland – Late January to late February Thu, Fri & Sat

 - Bahrain Festival for All – 12 January to 2 February 2024

 - Taá Al Shaba annual cultural Festival – late February